By Paula Bianchi –

 Now I was freaking out.
 It was happening so frequently that I started looking for answers.
 I found some books about ghosts and spirits, in the metaphysical section of the book store, and began reading them with the hope I would learn something, anything I could to stop these events from happening.
 I told my husband which only made him worry because he didn’t know what to do to help.
 I talked a lot about it with my sister-in-law, usually first thing in the morning.

 This kept reoccurring week after week and always when my husband was gone.
 I noticed if I prayed, it would end quicker.
-I lived with it for months and months, then, one day it took a turn for the worst, and became more intense, leaving me with the feeling of being violated.
-A feeling I was already quite aware of.
+I lived with it for months and months, then, one day it took a turn for the worst, and became more intense, leaving me with the feeling of being sexually violated.
+A feeling I was already quite familar with because I was molested when I was a kid.
 I was at a loss.
 I didn’t know what to do.
-Then, on a Sunday, after we came home from having dinner with my in-laws, one of our twin daughters, who was almost 4 at the time, started crying for no reason.
+Then one a Sunday, after we came home from having dinner with my in-laws, one of our twin daughters, who was almost 4 at the time, started crying for no reason.

 I tried to soothe her, but it only caused her to cry more.
 “Please, honey,” I said, “Why are you crying?”